-The standard version of the OK202-25 allows for user configuration of three common communication protocols.
+The OK162-12 allows for user configuration of two common communication protocols.
 First, the unit can communicate using serial protocol at either RS323 or TTL voltage levels.
 Second, it can communicate using the Inter-Integrated Circuit connect, or I2C protocol.
 Connections for each protocol can be accessed through the four pin Communication/Power Header as outlined in the Serial Connections and I2C Connections sections below.